Why are violent protests rocking Kazakhstan?

 The rallies, which are the largest to be held in the former Soviet republic in more than a decade, have now morphed into a protest against the political elite and a call for improved living standards for ordinary people.

-In an attempt to soothe mounting public anger, president Kassym-Jomart Tokayev accepted the resignation of the government on Wednesday and said he would reduce the cost of gas.
+In an attempt to soothe mounting public anger, the president accepted the resignation of the government on Wednesday and said he would reduce the cost of gas.

-He also dismissed the former president Nursultan Nazarbayev, 81, whose family are thought to run much of the country’s economy, from his position as head of the powerful Security Council.
+Meanwhile, Armenian prime minister Pashinyan said that an unspecified number of peacekeepers would go to Kazakhstan to stabilise the situation.

 When and where did the violence start?